kk-abhishek/VerilogX-Vedic_Multiplier/README.md

 1. Clone the repository:
    <a href="https://github.com/kk-abhishek/VerilogX_Vedic_Multiplier.git" target="_blank">Click here to clone the repository</a>

-2. Simulation
+2. Simulate the Design:
-You can test and simulate the Vedic multiplier design on <a href="https://www.edaplayground.com/x/BU6p" target="_blank">EDA Playground</a>.
+   <a href="https://www.edaplayground.com/x/BU6p" target="_blank">Click here to Simulate the design in EDA Playground</a>.